vsoch/wgbs-pipeline/docs/pages/docs/tutorial/getting-started/index.md

     "wgbs.indexed_reference": "data/TEST-YEAST/yeast.gem",
 ```

-The files for the yeast input (e.g., yeast.fa) are in the same folder as `inputs.json`
+The files for the yeast input (e.g., yeast.fa) are in the same folder as `inputs.json`.
+Since we are running
-so there isn't any additional relative path beyond the file name.
+the container with the present working directory (with cromwell) at the repository base, this is the relative path
+that we assume.
 We won't go into the structure of this file
 in detail, but notice that it has fields for a reference fasta, chromosomes, and things like the organism.
 If you are familiar with python, you might guess that `wgbs` is referencing the pipeline name, and will
 help to put the loaded data into a namespace for it.